 2012 was a special year for Big Creek Pet Hospital.
 This year marked the 20th anniversary of Dr. Fegan owning the practice, the 10th anniversary of the Middleburg Hts. hospital, and the first anniversary of the Olmsted outpatient clinic.

 We estimate that the Big Creek team has seen over 10,000 clients and 20,000 pets in the past twenty years.
 Our patients have ranged in size from several ounces (a mouse) to well over 200 lbs. (a St Bernard/Irish Wolfhound mix).
 While our patients are mainly cats, dogs, and pocket pets, we have also raised several fawns and repaired the shell of an over 20 lb. snapping turtle.

 Remarkably, three of our team started working in the kennel or as a veterinary assistant and are now veterinarians.
 We are hoping that two more will be starting veterinary school next year.
 (Veterinary school is the toughest professional school to get in to with only about 1 in 8 being accepted.)
 We have several staff members become registered veterinary technicians

-Over the past twenty years we have taught 1000’s of area children about pet safety at the Middleburg Hts., Berea, and Olmsted Falls Safety Towns, area schools, plus for Girl Scouts, Boy Scouts, and other groups.
+Over the past twenty years Dr. Souders and his team have taught 1000’s of area children about pet safety at the Middleburg Hts., Berea, and Olmsted Falls Safety Towns, area schools, plus for Girl Scouts, Boy Scouts, and other groups.
 (Call us if you have a group that’s interested in a class and/or tour.)